free5G/free5GRAN/Readme.md

 ### Debugging

-free5GRAN writes logs in `build/free5GRAN.log`.
+free5GRAN writes logs in `/var/log/free5GRAN/free5GRAN.log`.
 It can be used for debugging.
-Foremost, free5RGAN writes some data files in `free5gran/build/output_files` directory.
-For plotting those files, run `python analyse.py` in project `free5gran/` directory.
+Foremost, free5RGAN writes some data files in `EXECUTION_DIRECTORY/output_files` directory (if it exists).
+For plotting those files, run `python analyse.py` in `free5gran/` git directory.
 This python script generates files that are stored in `free5gran/files` directory.

 ## Testing note